AbdullahNiazi7/Employee_Management_System_ComplexityAnalysis/README.md

 This project presents a complete complexity analysis and refactoring of an **Employee Management System** written in C++.
 The system manages employees at a software company and supports core HR operations including adding, updating, and removing employees, calculating payroll, checking promotions, and generating reports.

-The primary objective is to identify, measure, and reduce both **Cyclomatic Complexity** and **Cognitive Complexity** across all functions in the codebase — demonstrating how thoughtful refactoring leads to code that is easier to test, read, and maintain.
+The primary objective is to identify, measure, and reduce both **Cyclomatic Complexity** and **Cognitive Complexity** across all functions in the codebase, demonstrating how thoughtful refactoring leads to code that is easier to test, read, and maintain.

 ---